Graphic Design questions and answers: Graphic Design faqs – Working with a graphic designer

-Payment options are either via Bank Transfer or Mobile Money
+Payment options are either via Money transfer or Mobile money

 As stated above it is obligatory that clients provide ALL of the necessary content in a timely manner and it is their responsibility to review & understand the terms of a project contract.
 During project development, the lines of communication are kept open and accessible with consistent updates during normal business hours M-F 8:00am to 5:00pm – which is done via email.

 Please Note: It’s the client’s responsibility to respond to questions/provide feedback on proofs promptly.
 Clients’ communication delays WILL affect a project’s completion date at no fault of the designer.
 Client delays can also potentially “halt” a project thus forfeiting the deposit and necessitating the project be re-estimated along with a resume fee before work may again commence.

 Project designs are single-use (one time usage rights apply) unless otherwise specified within the terms of the project contract.
 Any other usage of said materials/designs must be negotiated and authorized by Sagicam at an additional fee to be determined.

 Sagicam retains personal rights to use the completed project and any preliminary designs for the purpose of marketing this studio’s business and addition to our portfolio, for educational purposes and/or future publications on design.